 Some health care providers used to prescribe many months of intravenous antibiotics for late stages of Lyme disease.
 There is no evidence that this is beneficial, and this treatment approach is becoming less frequent.
 People with difficult-to-treat cases should seek the advice of a rheumatologist who has experience treating rheumatoid arthritis and similar conditions.

 The medical term for neurological problems caused by the Borrelia burgdorferi organism is neuroborreliosis.
 These complications are associated with late Lyme disease.

-Peripheral Nervous System.
-The nerves in the peripheral nervous system (PNS) provide the critical connection between the brain and spinal cord and its limbs and organs.
+Peripheral Nervous System: The nerves in the peripheral nervous system provide the critical connection between the body's brain and spinal cord, and its limbs and organs.
 Lyme disease causes various types of nerve damage (neuropathies):

-- Peripheral neuropathy is nerve damage that disrupts CNS signals to the limbs and other parts of the body.
-It includes numbness, weakness, pain, and tingling in the hands and feet.
+- Peripheral neuropathy is nerve damage that disrupts signals from the brain or spinal cord to the limbs and other parts of the body.
+People with peripheral neuropathy may experience numbness, weakness, pain (often described as a "burning" or "shooting" pain) or tingling in the hands and feet.